litmuschaos/litmusctl/Usage_v0.2.0.md

 **Platform Name:** Enter the platform name on which this agent is hosted.
 For example, AWS, GCP, Rancher etc.

 **Enter the namespace:** You can either enter an existing namespace or enter a new namespace.
-In cases where the namespace does not exist, LimtusPortal creates it for you.
+In cases where the namespace does not exist, ChaosCenter creates it for you.

 **Enter service account:** Enter a name for your service account.